 There are a lot of NameSilo reviews online.
 Most are either super-negative or super-sunny and wonderful.
 I try to balance and find the actual disadvantages of a company… and who those disadvantages would apply to.

 Everyone has different needs & goals.
 Your goal as a customer is to be aware of those and find a company that matches your goals.
 Here are some of NameSilo’s downsides.

 Design & Branding

 Trust is a huge factor when buying a domain (or any other website product).
-You want to know that whoever you’re doing business with (and giving your credit card to) is a legitimate company who is going to stand by their offer.
+You want to know that whoever you’re doing business with (and giving your credit card to) is a legitimate company that is going to stand by its offer.

 Trust comes in many forms — word of mouth, reviews, years of existence, etc. — but it also comes via design and branding.
-If a business doesn’t look particularly trustworthy based on their website design, it leaves you wondering.
+If a business doesn’t look particularly trustworthy based on its website design, it leaves you wondering.

-While we didn’t have any issues with Namesilo in terms of purchasing a domain, their website design and branding does leave something to be desired.
+While we didn’t have any issues with NameSilo in terms of purchasing a domain, their website design and branding do leave something to be desired.
 They have dramatically improved over the past two years.
 In 2018, I thought the company was almost fake.

 There’s also no About Page, which makes actually learning about the company difficult.
 We dug around a good bit, but couldn’t find information on how they were founded / where they’re based without doing additional research online.
 If someone is going to be holding the online keys to my business – I want to know that they are legit.